+(ii) dismiss any part of the complaint not related to the finding;

+(iii) order that the person is cautioned or reprimanded;

+(iv) order that the person pay to the Board a fine of a specified amount not exceeding $5 000;

-(ii) order that the person is disqualified from applying for registration as a teacher for a period of time specified in the order;
+(b) if the finding is in respect of a person who is a formerly registered teacher — order that the person is disqualified from having registration granted under Part 3 for a period specified in the order or for an indefinite period;

-(b) if the finding is in respect of a person who is registered as a teacher —
+(c) if the finding is in respect of a person who is a registered teacher —

-(i) take any action, or make any order, that a disciplinary committee may take or make under section 70(1)(a) to (f);

-(ii) order the cancellation of the person’s registration as a teacher;
+(i) order that the registration of the person is suspended for a period, not exceeding 2 years, specified in the order;

+(ii) order that 1 or more conditions are imposed on the registration of the person, or order that any existing conditions are modified or cancelled;

+(iii) without limiting any other paragraph, if the Tribunal finds that a person who holds full registration has taught with serious incompetence — order the cancellation of the person’s full registration and the substitution of provisional (returning teacher) registration;

+(iv) order that the person’s registration is cancelled;

-(iii) if an order is made under subparagraph (ii), order that the person is disqualified from applying for registration as a teacher for a period of time specified in the order.
+(v) if an order is made under subparagraph (iv) in relation to a person — order that the person is disqualified from having registration granted under Part 3 for a period specified in the order or for an indefinite period.

+(2) If, in a proceeding commenced by a referral under this Act, the Tribunal does not make a finding that a disciplinary matter occurred in relation to a complaint about a registered teacher or formerly registered teacher, the Tribunal must dismiss any part of the complaint that relates to the disciplinary matter that was alleged.

-(2) If, in a proceeding commenced by a referral under this Act, the State Administrative Tribunal finds that an impairment matter exists in relation to a teacher the Tribunal may do one or more of the following —
+(3) If, in a proceeding commenced by a referral under this Act, the Tribunal finds that an impairment matter exists in relation to a complaint about a person who is a registered teacher the Tribunal may do 1 or more of the following —

-(a) dismiss the complaint;
+(a) uphold the complaint in whole or in part;

+(b) dismiss any part of the complaint not related to the finding;

-(b) order that the registration of the teacher be suspended for a period, not exceeding 2 years, as is specified in the order;
+(c) order that the person’s registration is suspended for a period, not exceeding 2 years, specified in the order;

-(c) order that a condition, or conditions, be imposed on the registration of the teacher, or order that an existing condition, or conditions, be modified;
+(d) order that 1 or more conditions are imposed on the person’s registration, or order that any existing conditions are modified or cancelled;

-(d) order that the teacher undergoes counselling or medical treatment or acts in accordance with medical advice given to the teacher;
+(e) order that the person undergoes counselling or medical treatment or acts in accordance with medical advice given to the person;

-(e) order the cancellation of the person’s registration as a teacher;
+(f) order that the person’s registration is cancelled;